 Over the past few years, the problematic aspects of bullying have received national coverage.
-Unfortunately, bullying is still an ongoing issue.
-Countless people continuously experience the dramatic impacts and aftereffects of bullying.
-In some of the worst case scenarios, people have taken their own lives, viewing this final act as the only way to escape their bullies.
+However, bullying continues to be an ongoing issue.
+Countless people of all ages, genders, and backgrounds experience the impacts and aftereffects of bullying.
+In some of the worst-case scenarios, people have taken their own lives, viewing this final act as the only way to escape their bullies.
 For these reasons and many others, an anti-bullying culture can be imperative to creating change and keeping more people safe.

 An Overview Of The Culture Of Bullying

 In essence, a culture of bullying is the acceptance, enabling, or ongoing occurrence of the toxic practice of picking on others.
 A bullying culture can be furthermore fueled by the overall perception of bullying and various interactions.
 For instance, some people still believe that bullying is not a big deal, that kids will grow out of it, or that it "just happens."
-Other individuals either perpetrate bullying or witness it, yet abstain from speaking out due to fear or other reasons.
-Each of the preceding perceptions contributes to the culture of bullying, and indifference can be one of the greatest enablers of all— and even carry legal consequences.
+Other individuals either perpetrate bullying or witness it yet abstain from speaking out due to fear or other reasons.
+Each of the preceding perceptions can contribute to the culture of bullying, and indifference can be one of the greatest enablers of all— and even carry legal consequences.

-Believe it or not, bullying is not always readily apparent, especially in social situations.
+Bullying is not always readily apparent, especially in social situations.
 While name-calling, hitting, pushing, and kicking are obvious forms of bullying, the malpractice can also occur in less apparent, yet equally as insidious, manners such as social ostracization.
-In this situation, bullies may encourage those around them to avoid their victim or ignore them.
+In this situation, bullies may encourage those around them to avoid someone or ignore them.
 Of course, this type of bullying involves the participation of other individuals for the intended effect to occur.
-Unfortunately, many people knowingly or inadvertently enable the culture of bullying by failing to stand up to the perpetrator.
-As long as this continues, cancer that is bullying will only continue to fester and worsen.
+Many people knowingly or inadvertently enable the culture of bullying by failing to stand up to the perpetrator.

 The Merits Of An Anti-Bullying Culture

 Knowing how to stop bullying can be challenging but attainable.
 In the case of bullying, there appears to be light at the end of the tunnel.
 More and more people are standing up, speaking out against bullying, and encouraging other people to do the same.
-It is important to understand that silence, inaction, and indifference are some of the greatest enablers of bullying.
-Each time people stand up and denounce bullying, they are taking one more step towards ending bullying altogether.
+It can be important to understand that silence, inaction, and indifference can be some of the greatest enablers of bullying.
+Each time people stand up and denounce bullying, they can view it as taking one more step toward ending bullying altogether.

 The rise of an anti-bullying culture matters for a plethora of reasons.
-First and foremost, it saves lives.
-Studies have evidenced that many people who are routinely or habitually bullied for years on end can often respond by bullying other people themselves or even resulting in more extreme measures, such as violence toward others.
+First and foremost, it can save lives.
+Studies have evidenced that many people who are routinely or habitually bullied may respond by bullying other people themselves, even using more extreme measures, such as violence toward others.
 While there are many factors that can contribute to someone becoming a school shooter and the image of the ostracized, bullied teen can oversimplify the issue, most school shooters do have a history of being bullied or harassed while they were at school.